 Restaurants & Cultural Scene

 There are seven featured theatres in Myrtle Beach, helping it deserve its reputation as a hot spot for live family entertainment, music, dance, comedy, and celebrity concerts.
-Among the more famous venues is the Carolina Opry, which features a continuous stream of big name acts.
-The Palace Theatre is the home of Le Grand Cirque, and Dolly Parton's Dixie Stamped Dinner and Show is worth a visit.
+Among the more famous venues is the Carolina Opry, which features a continuous stream of big name acts, and Dolly Parton's Pirates Voyage Dinner and Show is a popular attraction.

 As is the case with many resort communities, the crime rate is high - about twice the national average.